kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 #### Arguments
 All methods share the same set of arguments:

-* `entry`: A configured `KPPlayerConfig` object that points at the asset, with all the parameters required for regular playback of the asset
+* `entry`: A configured `KPPlayerConfig` object that points at the asset, with all the parameters required for regular playback of the asset, in addition to `localContentId`
 * `flavor`: The flavor id of the downloaded file
 * `localPath`: The *absolute* local path to the downloaded file